kseniia-strelbytska/floppy-standup/README.md

 Original Flappy Bird by Dong Nguyen (.GEARS).
 This is a fan re-creation drawn from scratch with the original colour palette — no assets from the game are used.
-The person in the screenshot's camera panel is MediaPipe's sample image.
+The person in the screenshot's camera panel is MediaPipe's(Google) sample image.